Alexander Schwolow: Hertha BSC

 On 4 August 2020, Hertha BSC agreed on a deal with SC Freiburg to sign Schwolow, after triggering his €8 million release clause.
 Under head coach Bruno Labbadia, the 28-year-old replaced long-time regular starter Rune Jarstein and made 18 Bundesliga appearances.
 As the Berlin-based side were in danger of relegation, Labbadia was replaced by Pál Dárdai, who had already coached the team from 2015 to 2019, and he preferred Jarstein in goal from matchday 19.
 However, Dárdai stated: "Alex Schwolow owns the future.
 He's number one, even if Rune is playing at the moment."
 On matchday 27, Schwolow returned in Hertha's goal as Jarstein was out after becoming infected with the Alpha variant of COVID-19 during the pandemic.

 Schwolow became the starting goalkeeper again during the 2021–22 season, as Hertha were once again in a relegation fight.
 On 2 April 2022, he suffered a thigh injury in the league match against Bayer Leverkusen, ruling him out for the remainder of the season.
 He was replaced in goal by backup Marcel Lotka, and afterwards by Oliver Christensen in the relegation playoffs against Hamburger SV after Lotka broke his nose.

 On 26 July 2023, his contract with Hertha was terminated by mutual consent.

 Schalke 04 (loan)

 On 15 June 2022, Schalke 04 announced the signing of Schwolow on loan for the 2022–23 season.

 Union Berlin

 On 26 July 2023, Schwolow signed for 1.
 FC Union Berlin ahead of the 2023–24 season, joining the club shortly after they had secured qualification for the UEFA Champions League for the first time in their history.
 Across his two seasons in Berlin, Schwolow primarily served as understudy to first-choice goalkeeper Frederik Rønnow, and made seven competitive first-team appearances.
 He left the club upon the expiry of his contract in the summer of 2025.

 Hearts

 On 31 August 2025, Schwolow signed a two-season contract with Scottish Premiership side Heart of Midlothian.
 He made his debut on 13 September in a 2–0 away victory over Rangers at Ibrox Stadium.

+Mainz 05

+On 17 July 2026, Schwolow signed with Bundesliga club Mainz 05.
+He joined the club on 30 July, following the conclusion of the Hearts' Champions League qualifying campaign.